 Spotlight on The Team – Tony Keller

 Tony formed Building Tectonics Ltd in 1985; following a career working on large commercial projects in and around London.
-Their ethos is to provide a high-quality architectural design led by a careful feasibility planning process to make clients projects a reality, without suffering the pitfalls that many owners of properties face.
-With his excellent organisational and communication skills and extensive knowledge of what does and doesn’t work design and build wise, it means all the projects that the company take on are managed successfully to completion.
+Their ethos is to provide a high-quality architectural design led by a careful feasibility planning process to make clients' projects a reality, without suffering the pitfalls that many owners of properties face.
+With his excellent organisational and communication skills and extensive knowledge of what does and doesn’t work design and build-wise, it means all the projects that the company take on are managed successfully to completion.

-Building Tectonics moved to Fenny Stratford in 1998 after completing the conversion of a Grade 2 listed building into three commercial units and three flats; after which the team moved to their current office space in an old Salvation Army Hall.
+Building Tectonics moved to Fenny Stratford in 1998 after completing the conversion of Grade 2 listed building into three commercial units and three flats; after which the team moved to their current office space in an old Salvation Army Hall.
 It was completely refurbished to create a wonderful studio space that they now enjoy together with other companies.

-Renovating listed buildings takes a certain skill set which, fortunately as a practice, Building Tectonics have and it also helped Tony realise his other dream of owning his own restaurant and they converted their original office in the Grade 2 listed building into ‘The Fenny Kitchen’ an Anglo Mediterranean Restaurant which opened in August 2018.
+Renovating listed buildings takes a certain skill set which, fortunately as a practice, Building Tectonics have and it also helped Tony realise his other dream of owning his own restaurant and they converted their original office in a Grade 2 listed building into ‘The Fenny Kitchen’ an Anglo Mediterranean Restaurant which opened in August 2018.

-When he’s not visiting clients houses or working on plans, Tony can be found in the kitchen of the Fenny Kitchen drinking wine and trialling new recipes to try on his new restaurant customers.
+When he’s not visiting clients' houses or working on plans, Tony can be found in the kitchen of the Fenny Kitchen drinking wine and trialling new recipes to try on his new restaurant customers.